neorefraction/ROS2_rUBot_mecanum_ws/Documentation/Files/Docker/Docker_pc_ubuntu/Setup_Container_Ubuntu.md

 # Install container

-CTo install Docker and create a ROS2 container in your SSD disc, copy the `Docker_PC_ubuntu` folder to your PC and follow instructions:
+To install Docker and create a ROS2 container in your SSD disc, copy the `Docker_PC_ubuntu` folder to your PC and follow instructions:

 - Allow access X11 to container
     ```shell